appscode/blog/content/post/deploy-and-manage-pgpool-in-aks/index.md

 * `spec.version` field specifies the version of Pgpool.
 Here, we are using Pgpool `4.5.0`.
 You can list the KubeDB supported versions of Pgpool by running `$ kubectl get pgpoolversions` command.
 * `spec.postgresRef` specifies the name and the namespace of the appbinding that points to the PostgreSQL server.
 * `spec.syncUsers` specifies whether user want to sync additional users to Pgpool.
-* And the `spec.terminationPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
+* And the `spec.deletionPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".

 Let’s check if the server is ready to use,